|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Even if CO2 emission is stopped immediately the time frame for natural decay of the atmospheric and ocean CO2 concentrations to former levels is many thousands of years.
 There is a circum-polar albedo feedback mechanism related to average snow and ice cover which will likely lock planet Earth in a hot state for hundreds of thousands of years into the future.

 This clear and present climate threat was concisely and accurately summarized by 16 year old Greta Thunberg in her September 2019 address to the United Nations.

 Extracting CO2 from the atmosphere and oceans requires more energy than was released during the formation of that CO2.
 The scale of this problem is indicated by: Electrochemical carbon dioxide capture to close the carbon cycle.

-Intermittent renewable energy generation should be primarily used for production of electrolytic hydrogen which is needed to econoomically meet the peak winter heating load, to produce synthetic liquid hydrocarbons, to produce ammonia and to serve as a backup fuel when nuclear reactors are temporarily shut down.
+Intermittent renewable energy generation should be primarily used for production of electrolytic hydrogen which is needed to economically meet the peak winter heating load, to produce synthetic liquid hydrocarbons, to produce ammonia and to serve as a backup fuel when nuclear reactors are temporarily shut down.

 The incompetence and corruption among politicians, public advocacy groups and news media seems to know no bounds.
-The scientific and engineering communities know that the only means of reducing fossil CO2 emissions sufficiently to mitigate climate change is via major investments in sustainable nuclear power.
+The scientific and engineering communities know that the only means of reducing fossil CO2 emissions sufficiently to mitigate climate change is via major investment in sustainable nuclear power.
 However, parties with vested interests in fossil fuels continue to deny this reality.

 These issues are well presented in an hour long video titled: NOBODY'S FUEL excerpts from which are available at www.nobodysfuel.com